UCL-ARC/cloudlabs/serverless-app/README.md

 For this reason, we created an example app with the following features:
 - users to sign-up/log-in to the web app
-- create, read, update and delete images
+- create, read, update and delete images via the web app and store them in a database on AWS
-- view the images they have stored centrally.
+- view their images in the web app

 ## What to do with this example